 - Manufacturing Overruns

 - Propellant Tanks

 - Rocket Stage Components

 - Space Media & Related Content

 The founders of SpaceExcess come from different backgrounds, but they share the same passion for space exploration, the commercial space industry, and anything related to aerospace in general.
-They met through aerospace research organizations, where they served in various capacities on the planning committees of industry conferences.
+They met through a network of aerospace research organizations, where they each served in various management capacities.

 In 2016, Bill Cress realized that there was no existing online marketplace for the entire spectrum of space and aerospace surplus, so he approached his co-founders about creating this unique service to the aerospace industry.

-Now the SpaceExcess site is coming out of "stealth mode" and attracting a broader audience of buyers and sellers of aerospace hardware and collectibles.
+The SpaceExcess website is attracting a growing audience of buyers and sellers of aerospace hardware and collectibles.